zubair-saif/node-starter-app/README.md

 **NOTE**: After successfull installation of dependancy before running your app create **.env**  in main folder route and copy the content from env-example file and paste into env file after that run this command.

-3. Run the starter app in development mode:

 ```
 nodemon
 ```